 Here at Archi-QS, our team has decades’ worth of knowledge and experience within the construction industry.
 Below we introduce our construction services leading up to and relating to the construction stage of a project.

 1. Initial QS Budget: The purpose of this budget is to provide an independent opinion on a reasonable cost estimate based on the current project documentation.
 This includes a trade-by-trade breakdown quantified and costed to produce the budget of the project.

 2. Detailed Cost Report: Once the client has established the most preparatory aspects of their project, they need Development Application (DA) approval by council.
 A DA submission requires a comprehensive collection of documents and reports.
 The Detailed Cost Report prepared by a registered QS may be one of these requirements.
 This is a construction cost estimate enabling the council to calculate their authority’s fees.

 3. Head Contract Selection and Drafting of the Special Conditions: As the project develops, written agreements are vital for its success.
-At Archi-QS we offer our expertise through contract selection and drafting of the special conditions of the project.
+At Archi-QS, within out construction services we offer our expertise through contract selection and drafting of the special conditions of the project.
 It is essential when preparing for tender and serves as proof of detail.